Waujito/youtubeUnblock/README.md

 The program is compatible with routers based on OpenWRT, Entware(Keenetic/ASUS) and host machines.
 The program offers binaries via Github Actions.
 The binaries are also available via [github releases](https://github.com/Waujito/youtubeUnblock/releases).
 Use the latest pre-release for the most up to date build.
 Check out [Github Actions](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-ci.yml) if you want to see all the binaries compiled ever.
 You should know the arcitecture of your hardware to use binaries.
 On OpenWRT you can check it with command `grep ARCH /etc/openwrt_release`.

 On both OpenWRT and Entware install the program with opkg.
 If you got read-only filesystem error you may unpack the binary manually or specify opkg path `opkg -o <destdir>`.

-For Windows use [GoodbyeDPI by ValdikSS](https://github.com/ValdikSS/GoodbyeDPI) (you can find how to use it for YouTube [here](https://github.com/ValdikSS/GoodbyeDPI/issues/378)) The same behavior is also implemented in [zapret package for linux](https://github.com/bol-van/zapret).

 ## Configuration